MicrosoftDocs/customer-voice/cv-docs/customize-sender-email.md

 Let's say your company is Contoso Suites, and the company's website is `www.contososuites.com`.
 You want to create two custom email addresses based on your company's domain, such as `noreply@contososuites.com` and `support@contososuites.com`.

 > [!NOTE]
-> Only tenant administrators can add custom email addresses.
+> - Only tenant administrators can add custom email addresses.
 If you want to send survey invitations from a custom email address, contact your tenant administrator to add it.
+> - The capability to customize sender's email address is not available in US Government Community Cloud.

 ## Add custom email addresses